yapjoonsiong/tp/docs/DeveloperGuide.md

    2. Run list task command with optional arguments, as specified in the user guide, e.g. `list task gradable`
    3. Expected: Tasks are shown accordingly, depending on the optional argument

+## Adding a module to a semester
+1. Adding a module with a valid name.
+    Expected: Module successfully added message shown and list of modules in current semester is printed
+2. Adding a module that already exists.
+   1. Prerequisite: view list of modules in current semester with list module.
+   2. Adding a module with the same name as a module in current list will result in the following error message:
+      `This module already exists!`
+3. Adding a module that is longer than 16 Characters Expected error message: `Module name must be less than 17 characters`

+## Adding a grade to module
+1. Adding a valid grade.

+    Grade successfully added message shown and module information is printed.
+2. Adding an invalid grade.

+    Invalid Grade error message will be shown
+   1. Test case : `/m cs2040c addgrade G`

+        Expected: `Invalid grade!`
+   2. Test case : `/m cs2040c addgrade `

+        Expected: `You are missing a description!`

+## Adding a credit to module
+1. Adding a valid credit.

+    Credit successfully added message shown and module information is printed.
+2. Adding an invalid credit

+   Invalid Credit error message will be shown
+    1. Test case : `/m cs2040c addcredit four`

+       Expected: `Input must be an integer!`
+    2. Test case : `/m cs2040c addcredit`

+       Expected: `You are missing a description!`

+## Adding a class to module
+1. Prerequisite: look up timetable to see existing classes

+2. Adding a valid class

+   Class successfully added message shown and schedule information for the module is printed.
+3. Adding a class that already exists in that timeslot.

+   Expected: `A class already exists in this timeslot!`
+4. Adding a  class with invalid syntax

+    1. adding a class with invalid day syntax

+    Test case: `/m  cs2040c addclass aaa/1200/zoom/tut`

+    Expected: Error message shown.
+No classes added.

+    2. Adding a  class with invalid timeslot.

+    Test case: `/m  cs2040c addclass aaa/2500/zoom/tut`

+    Expected: Error message shown.
+No classes added.

+    3. Adding a class with comments/location that have more than 16 characters.

+    Test case: `/m  cs2040c addclass aaa/2500/12345678901234567/tut`

+    Expected: Error message shown.
+No classes added.

+## Adding a GradableTask to module
+1. Adding a valid GradableTask to module.

+    GradableTask successfully added message shown.
+Breakdown of all gradableTasks will be shown.
+2. Adding a GradableTask with an invalid syntax.
+    1. Invalid date syntax

+    Test case: `/m cs2040c addgradable finals /by 00/00/00  /w 50`

+    Expected: Invalid error message shown.
+GradableTask not added.
+Breakdown of all gradableTasks will be shown.

+    2. Invalid weightage

+    Weightage must be between 5-100

+    Test case: `/m cs2040c addgradable finals /by 10/10/2021 1000 /w 1`

+    Expected: Invalid weightage error message shown.
+GradableTask not added.
+Breakdown of all gradableTasks will be shown.

+    3. Total weightage invalid

+    Total weightage must be greater or equal to 100.
+Adding a weightage that exceeds 100 will cause an error message to be shown.
+   GradableTask not added.
+Breakdown of all gradableTasks will be shown.

+## listing all gradable tasks
+1. To look at all breakdown of each module, the command `/m <module> list gradable` can be called.

+2. If there are no gradable tasks currently inside the module, an empty breakdown will be shown.

+    Expected:
+    ```
+   BREAKDOWN:

+    ```